 You can find the correct mix ratio for your model in your operator’s manual.
 You may also find it on your fuel cap.
 The ratio varies by manufacturer and age of the units.
-Below I list the gas to oil mix for current 2-cycle trimmers.
+Below I list the gas-to-oil mix for the current 2-cycle trimmers.

-When creating this mix, use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and a maximum ethanol content of 10%.
+When creating this mix, use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10%.
 Add a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.
-Mix it in an approved gas can before adding to your string trimmer.
+Mix it in an approved gas can before adding it to your string trimmer.

 I like this 2-cycle mix by Kawasaki.
 It comes in a 6.4 oz bottle that can be mixed with 2.5 gallons of gas for a 50:1 ratio or mixed with 2 gallons of gas for a 40:1 ratio.

 Solution: Drain the fuel tank and fill it with the correct gas to oil mix.
 If you continue to have problems, have a small engine mechanic diagnose the problem and determine whether a cost-effective repair can be made.

 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
 Many manufacturers offer their own brand of premixed fuels.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your string trimmer’s fuel tank.

 You won’t have to deal with the bad effects of ethanol as discussed in the fuel section.
 Also, it’s convenient to have fuel available on your shelf when you need it.
 TruFuel also makes a good 40:1 premixed fuel or 50:1 premixed fuel.